Dooders/.github/whitepapers/tasm/tiered_adaptive_semantic_memory.md

 ## Overview

-TASM creates a sophisticated memory system for intelligent agents that captures the semantic essence of experiences while providing bidirectional translation between detailed states and compressed representations.
+TASM creates a memory system for intelligent agents that captures the semantic essence of experiences while providing bidirectional translation between detailed states and compressed representations.
 By combining transformation pipelines with autoencoder networks, agents can efficiently store, retrieve, and reconstruct experiences based on their meaningful content rather than arbitrary storage patterns.

 > _Note: TASM's design is subject to key open challenges, including the fidelity–compression tradeoff, catastrophic forgetting, and high training requirements (see [Challenges](#challenges-and-considerations))._